petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 If none of these solutions mitigate failing image builds, you can contact Azure support to temporarily opt your subscription out of Isolated Image Builds.
 For more information, see [Create an Azure support request](/azure/azure-portal/supportability/how-to-create-azure-support-request).

 > [!NOTE]
-> If Isolated Image Builds are eventually enabled in all regions and templates, the preceding mitigations will be only temporary.
+> If the Isolated Image Builds feature is eventually enabled in all regions and templates, the preceding mitigations will be only temporary.
 It's best to address the underlying cause of build failures.

 ### Build is canceled after context cancellation